Torugo/data-engineering-test/etl/README.md

 - Data source in a bad format, if the data was provided in xlsx the code would be much simpler;
 - There are too many options to install libreoffice, get the right packages to make de conversion possible took some time;
-- Pyarrow is not capable to save more than 1024 from a single dataset, was necessary to use fastparquet as pandas backend for parquet
+- Pyarrow is not capable to save more than 1024 files from a single dataset, was necessary to use fastparquet as pandas backend for parquet;
 - Airflow problems when serializing data between workers.
 There is a bug when using airflow with python 3.7 and 3.8, some data is pickled into the database, and mismatch of versions may cause the scheduler to die.

 ## Improvements

 - Extract data from xls metadata.
-This solution looks more robust but is necessary to investigate better.
+This solution looks more robust but is necessary to investigate better;
 - Use spark instead of pandas.
-Spark is more scalable and when using a bigger data source pandas may not handle it.
+Spark is more scalable and when using a bigger data source pandas may not handle it;
 - Make use of some merge strategy instead of rewriting the whole data for each new run.